elenderg/PAL-1000/instruções de compilação.md

 `To decide if a rider is on any simile: `

 `Privatize the rider.`
-`If the rider's token is "LIKE", say yes.`
+`If the rider's token is "_LIKE", say yes.`
-`If the rider's token is not "AS", say no.`
+`If the rider's token is not "_AS", say no.`
 `Move the rider (compiler rules).`
 `If the rider's token is any indefinite article, say no.` `Say yes.`

-194. And this is the guy who deals with "type overrides" (as in "put 0 as a pointer into the other pointer", which coerces the number zero to a pointer type literal):
+194. And this is the guy who deals with "_type overrides_" (as in "_put 0 as a pointer into the other pointer", which coerces the number zero to a pointer type literal):

 `To compile a term given a rider (as part):`
 `If the compiler's abort flag is set, exit.`
-`If the term's variable is nil, abort with "Invalid 'as', I don't understand the variable '" then the term's phrase then "'." and the rider; exit.`
+`If the term's variable is nil, abort with "_Invalid 'as', I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`
 `Move the rider (compiler rules).`
-`If the rider's token is not any indefinite article, abort with "I was hoping for an indefinite article after AS, but I found '" then the rider's token then "'." and the rider; exit.`
+`If the rider's token is not any indefinite article, abort with "_I was hoping for an indefinite article after AS, but I found '_" then the rider's token then "_'._" and the rider; exit.`
 `Move the rider (compiler rules).`
 `Scan a type name given the rider.`
-`Find a type given the type name and the type index.` `If the type is nil, abort with "I can't find the '" then the type name then "' type." and the rider; exit.` `Add a scratch given the type's name and the rider's token's first.` `Add a fragment given the load address tag and the term's variable and the scratch.` `Put the scratch into the term's variable.`
+`Find a type given the type name and the type index.` `If the type is nil, abort with "_I can't find the '_" then the type name then "_' type._" and the rider; exit.` `Add a scratch given the type's name and the rider's token's first.` `Add a fragment given the load address tag and the term's variable and the scratch.` `Put the scratch into the term's variable.`
 `Clear the term's phrase.`

-195. Most ratios in Plain English programs are defined as literals at compile-time (like "1/2" or "1/3").
-But sometimes a programmer might define a ratio at run-time, using other variables (like "Put the percent / 100 into a fraction.")
-Keep in mind that our Compiler agrees with the great mathematician Leopold Kronecker that  "The dear God created the whole numbers; all else is menschenwerk."
-So when somebody says something like 0.333333333..., we think, "What he's really trying to say is simply 1/3, 1 part out of 3."
-In any case, this is the guy who compiles "run-time ratios":
+195. Most ratios in Plain English programs are defined as literals at compile-time (like "_1/2_" or "_1/3").
+But sometimes a programmer might define a ratio at run-time, using other variables (like "_Put the percent / 100 into a fraction.")
+Keep in mind that our Compiler agrees with the great mathematician Leopold Kronecker that  "_The dear God created the whole numbers; all else is menschenwerk._" So when somebody says something like 0.333333333..., we think, "_What he's really trying to say is simply 1/3, 1 part out of 3._" In any case, this is the guy who compiles "_run-time ratios":

 `To compile a term given a rider (runtime ratio):`
 `If the compiler's abort flag is set, exit.`
-`If the term's variable is nil, abort with "Invalid use of /, I don't understand the variable '" then the term's phrase then "'." and the rider; exit.`
+`If the term's variable is nil, abort with "_Invalid use of /, I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`
 `Move the rider (compiler rules).`
 `Compile another term given the rider.`
 `If the compiler's abort flag is set, exit.`
-`If the other term's variable is nil, abort with "Invalid use of /, I don't understand the variable '" then the other term's phrase then "'." and the rider; exit.`
+`If the other term's variable is nil, abort with "_Invalid use of /, I don't understand the variable '_" then the other term's phrase then "_'._" and the rider; exit.`
-`Add an intermediate given "ratio" and the rider's token's first.` `Add several fragments given "put" and the term's variable and "and" and the other term's variable and "into" and the intermediate and the rider's token's first.`
+`Add an intermediate given "_ratio_" and the rider's token's first.` `Add several fragments given "_put_" and the term's variable and "_and_" and the other term's variable and "_into_" and the intermediate and the rider's token's first.`
 `Put the intermediate into the term's variable.` `Clear the term's phrase.`